The-Marcy-Lab-School/5-1-0-has-many-belongs-to-f23/README.md

 </details><br>

-## Relationships
+## Entity Relationships

 Class diagrams can show the data and functionality of a class, but the relationships between classes is just as important.
+We can turn our diagrams from simple class diagrams to **Entity Relationship Diagrams** (ERDs) by connecting them.

-While there are many types of relationships, and many ways to represent them, below is one way that we can represent two common types of relationships that can exist between classes:
+There are many types of relationships, and many ways to represent them.
+Below is a common way to represent relationships between classes:
-* "Has many / belongs to"
+* "Has many / belongs to" (a.k.a. "one to many")
-* "Is A"
+* "Is A" (a.k.a.
+"Inheritance")

 ![](./images/relationships.png)